Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative

-This resulted in uniformly mapped, via $p(x)$, HE distributions, overlaid with the actual ones in Fig.~\ref{figur7}(c) and (d), significantly different from the real ones, especially for the Chirikov standard map.
-The difference for the 2D Froeschl\'e map is visible in the height of the peak near zero-values, as the rest of the real distribution is almost uniform, hence not really different from the artificial one.
+This resulted in uniformly mapped, via $p(x)$, $H$ distribution, overlaid with the actual one in Fig.~\ref{figur7}(c), significantly different from the real one.

-These machine-learnt HE distributions were eventually mapped on the mixed space and the results are shown in Fig.~\ref{figur7}(e) and (f).
-Regular and chaotic regions are sharply divided, as in Fig.~\ref{figur1} and Fig.~\ref{figur4}, and the coverage appears to be nearly perfect.
-It is important to note that, e.g. for the Chirikov standard map, $p(x)$ is obtained only based on mLEs and HEs {\it both} determinate, i.e., as described in Sect.~\ref{subsec31:res}, extreme mLEs along the unstable line $x_0=0.0$ were discarded due to a lack of corresponding HEs.
-This is why the absolute colour functions in Fig.~\ref{figur1}(b) and Fig.~\ref{figur7}(e) are different, yet the relative shapes of the distributions are apparently nearly identical.
-The same applies for the 2D Froeschl\'e map in Fig.~\ref{figur4}(b) and Fig.~\ref{figur7}(f).
+These machine-learnt $H$ distributions were eventually mapped on the mixed space and the results are shown in Fig.~\ref{figur7}(e).
+Regular and chaotic regions are sharply divided, as in Fig.~\ref{figur1}, and the coverage appears to be nearly perfect.
+It is important to note that $p(x)$ is obtained only based on mLEs and $H$ both determinate, i.e., as described in Sect.~\ref{sec4:res}, extreme mLEs along the unstable line $x_0=0$ were discarded due to lack of a corresponding $H$.
+This is why the absolute color functions in Fig.~\ref{figur1}(b) and Fig.~\ref{figur7}(e) are different, yet the relative shapes of the distributions are apparently nearly identical.